By Matthew Kredell

 “This group getting their capstone published will help motivate all the teams that come after them,” Kingsley Vertenten said.
 “They do such a lot of work.
 It’s great to be able to share it.”

-Faculty Director, Master of Public Administration Online
+Coordinator, Master of Public Administration - Online